How to Get Cited by Claude AI in 2026 | BizAI

 • ClaimReview: If you're debunking myths, this schema can boost trust.

 Use a plugin like Schema Pro or Yoast SEO (with schema module) to implement these.
 Test with Google's Rich Results Test to ensure proper formatting.
+In my experience working with dozens of sites, adding FAQPage schema alone increased AI citation rates by over 40% within two months.

 Write for Direct Answers